 Heavy Gas – Sulfur Hexafluoride

-So, you’re asking, “What inert gas is about six times heavier than the air we breathe and will not result in death if you breathe it?”
-We’re glad you asked.
-Drum roll… the gas of choice is sulfur hexafluoride.
-Sulfur hexafluoride (abbreviated SF6) is not poisonous and can affect the sound of a person’s voice if it is inhaled in small quantities (again, don’t try this at home).
-When SF6 is inhaled, the pitch of a person’s voice decreases dramatically because the speed of sound in SF6 is considerably less than it is in air.
-Sound travels through air at about 340 m/s but through SF6 at only about 120 m/s.
-This is the opposite of what is heard when a person inhales helium (about 900 m/s).
+So, you’re wondering, “What inert gas is about six times heavier than the air we breathe and won’t result in death if I breathe it – as with CO or CO2?”
+Sulfur hexafluoride (SF6) is inert, not poisonous, and can affect the sound of your voice when inhaled in small quantities (Again, don’t try this at home!).
+When SF6 is inhaled, the pitch of a person’s voice drops dramatically.
+The speed of sound in SF6 is way slower than it is in air.
+Sound travels through air at about 1100 ft/sec (335 m/s) but through SF6 it’s only about 394 ft/sec (120 m/s).
+On the other hand, a helium voice is heard at about 2953 ft/sec (900 m/s).
+It’s much faster!

-Like helium, a person trained by an expert can breathe a small quantity of sulfur hexafluoride without any harm to demonstrate how sound travels through a dense gas.
-Of course, it is not advisable to inhale or release SF6 in any quantity without proper training and precautions.
-If you are a science teacher doing this demo, be sure to read the Additional Information section below.
+As with helium, a person trained by an expert can breathe a small quantity of sulfur hexafluoride without harm to demonstrate how sound travels through a very dense gas.
+Of course, do not use any quantity of SF6 without proper training and precautions.

-We turned to Dr. Steve Harris who has a fair amount of experience using the gas in his practice.
-Dr. Harris has written about SF6 extensively and really understands the properties of this inert gas.
-Dr. Harris writes, “Should be safe to inhale SF6 in the way that science teachers do in their demo so long as you do not fill your lungs repeatedly over a short period of time.
-You must beware of hypoxia and fainting, though, as you will not get much warning because the human hypoxia sensors are not very good.”
+Dr. Steve Harris has a fair amount of experience using the gas in his practice.
+He has also written about SF6 extensively and understands its properties.
+“It should be safe to inhale SF6 using the way science teachers do in their demos so long as you do not fill your lungs repeatedly over a short period of time.
+You must beware of hypoxia (oxygen deficiency) and fainting, except you will not get much warning because human hypoxia sensors are not very good.”
 He continues, “Breathe pure oxygen for ten breaths or so before you inhale the SF6 gas.
 That will have your lungs full of nearly 100% oxygen.
 That means you’ll have a lot of reserve against blackout if you go too high on the SF6 content.”

-SF6 is also used in other ways.
-Mixed with argon, it can be used in insulated windows.
-SF6 is used in the metal industry, for example, when casting magnesium.
-Eye surgeons use SF6 as a cooling agent in operations.
-SF6 can also be used as a fire extinguishing agent because it is non-flammable and cooling.
-In electrical applications, SF6 is only used in sealed and safe systems which, under normal circumstances, do not leak gas.
+SF6 is mixed with argon (Ar), and used to insulate multi-pane windows.
+SF6 is used in the metal industry when casting magnesium.
+Eye surgeons use it as a cooling agent in operations.
+SF6 can be used as a fire extinguishing material because it is non-flammable and cooling.